vitejs/vite/docs/guide/api-hmr.md

 ## Typescript for Custom Events

-It is possible It is possible to type custom events by extending the `CustomEventMap` interface:
+Internally, vite infers the type of a payload from the `CustomEventMap` interface, it is possible to type custom events by extending the interface:

 :::tip Note
-Be sure to include the .d.ts extension when specifying TypeScript declaration files.
+Make sure to include the `.d.ts` extension when specifying TypeScript declaration files.
 Vite exposes its exports as `/types/*` (as seen in its [package.json](https://github.com/vitejs/vite/blob/main/packages/vite/package.json#L40C1-L42)), so without the extension, the library may not know which file the module is trying to extend.
 :::

 ```ts